 The pass is a multi-usage train ticket which allows the Japan Rail Pass holders to take multiple train services across the Japan train system.

 There is no easier and more convenient way to discover the Land of the Rising Sun than by taking a ride on Japan’s brilliantly expansive rail network.
-For your choice of 7, 14, or 21 days, explore Japan in the most convenient and economical way with a Japan rail pass that is valid for the majority of railways and local buses operated by JR. Japan Rail Pass holders can choose between an Ordinary pass, or if you’re looking to travel in more comfort, opt for the Green Class pass that offers you first-class comfort with reclining seats, a footrest, space to stretch out your legs, and a travel magazine to keep you occupied during your journeys.
+For your choice of 7, 14, or 21 days, explore Japan most conveniently and economically with a Japan rail pass that is valid for the majority of railways and local buses operated by JR. Japan Rail Pass holders can choose between an Ordinary pass, or if you’re looking to travel in more comfort, opt for the Green Class pass that offers you first-class comfort with reclining seats, a footrest, space to stretch out your legs, and a travel magazine to keep you occupied during your journeys.

 JR Pass for Whole Japan (7, 14, or 21 Days)*